Feta Cheese & Wine Pairings Plus Beautiful Greek Salad Platings - The Nibble Webzine Of Food Adventures Feta Cheese & Wine Pairings

 FETA CHEESE & WINE PAIRINGS

 Of course, the logical place to look for wine pairings is the Greek wine section.
-But many stores don’t carry them, and most Americans don’t know about them.
+But many stores don’t have one, and most Americans don’t know enough about the wines to make a selection.

-• Chardonnay (we suggest steel-fermented rather than aged in new oak)
+• Chardonnay, an American favorite; buy a steel-fermented wine rather than one aged in new oak.

-• Grüner Veltliner, a crisp and complex white white wine from Austria (love it!)
+• Grüner Veltliner, a crisp and complex white white wine from Austria.

-• Muscat (Moscato, Muscatel), a sweet and fruity white wine now grown around the world, that is thought to be the original grape varietal
+• Muscat, Moscato, or Muscatel, a sweet and fruity white wine now grown around the world, that is thought to be the original grape varietal.

 •